danielkrohn/ligolo-ng/README.md

 - **Tun interface** (No more SOCKS!)
 - Simple UI with *agent* selection and *network information*
-- Easy to use and setup
+- Easy to use and set up
 - Automatic certificate configuration with Let's Encrypt
 - Performant (Multiplexing)
 - Does not require high privileges